JoeyJoHa/OLMv1/docs/COMMAND_REFERENCE.md

 This section provides practical commands for interacting with OLMv1 catalogs and analyzing operator bundles.
 Most commands use the `opm` tool, but equivalent `catalogd` interactions are also shown.

-> **💡 Tip**: For easier RBAC extraction and operator analysis, consider using the [RBAC Manager Tool](../tools/rbac-manager/) which automates many of these manual processes with a user-friendly interface and configuration file support.
+> **💡 Tip**: For easier RBAC extraction and operator analysis, consider using the [RBAC Manager Tool](../tools/rbac-manager/) which automates many of these manual processes with a user-friendly interface, configuration file support, and **DRY deduplication** that eliminates redundant RBAC rules between ClusterRoles and Roles.

 ## Table of Contents